ChloeNixon/password1234567891/README.md

-My name is Chloe,I am an undergrad studying computer science.
-I am most interested in python projects.
+Hello!
+My name is Chloe, I am an undergrad majoring in computer science.
+I do code here :)